She Sells Seashells......

 Shell Stitch Used as Trim

 I personally used the shell stitch to create the 'scales' on a crocheted plush toy baby dragon.
-He's available in my eBay Shop
+It was fun to do.

 Here is the baby dragon in a close up view, looking at my 'shell' lamp! :)